 Congratulations on your investment!
 You are now equipped with the best wireless system available for your business needs.
-This system is designed for but not limited to Quick Service Restaurants (QSRs) and Stores that utilize a drive-thru.
-It delivers a clear, easy, and efficient way of communicating with customers and employees.
+The NEXEO® system is designed for but not limited to Quick Service Restaurants (QSRs) and Stores that utilize a drive-thru.
+It delivers a clear, easy, and efficient way of communicating with your crew and customers.
 The Base Station offers a user-friendly touchscreen that provides you with an enhanced range of customizable communication options that will help optimize the efficiency of your business.